Epilepsy syndromes: B. Focal epilepsy syndromes

+c.
+Epilepsy syndromes with progressive neurological impairment

+i.
+Rasmussen's encephalitis is a focal epilepsy that almost always affects only one hemisphere of the brain.
+It is characterized by focal seizures that progress in frequency and severity over time and often culminate in epilepsia partialis continua (near constant focal seizure activity of one side of the body).
+With time, the person develops progressive loss of motor control on the side of the body controlled by the affected hemisphere (progressive hemiparesis) and language problems and cognitive regression may also be seen.
+The MRI is often normal at the time of epilepsy onset but with time shows progressive atrophy of the affected hemisphere.
+The cause is felt to be immunological/inflammatory.
+Often, surgery such as a hemispheric disconnection is required to control seizures.
+Rasmussen encephalitis is most common in children but less commonly begins in adolescence or adult life.

+ii.
+Progressive myoclonic epilepsy is a rare syndrome that comprised a group of underlying genetic epilepsies characterized by progressive dementia and myoclonic seizures.
+Tonic-clonic seizures may occur as well.
+Diseases usually classified in this group are Unverricht-Lundborg disease, myoclonus epilepsy with ragged red fibers (MERRF syndrome), Lafora disease, neuronal ceroid lipofuscinosis, and sialidosis.

+Syndromes not appearing in the 2017 ILAE classification

+The latest 2017 ILAE classification of epilepsy syndromes no longer includes several syndromes included in earlier classifications.
+These are now included under other syndromes in the new classification, or are no longer regarded as syndromes, but are retained here for reference.

 Autosomal dominant nocturnal frontal lobe epilepsy

 Autosomal dominant nocturnal frontal lobe epilepsy (ADNFLE) is an idiopathic localization-related epilepsy that is an inherited epileptic disorder that causes seizures during sleep.
 Onset is usually in childhood.
 These seizures arise from the frontal lobes and consist of complex motor movements, such as hand clenching, arm raising/lowering, and knee bending.
 Vocalizations such as shouting, moaning, or crying are also common.
 ADNFLE is often misdiagnosed as nightmares.
 ADNFLE has a genetic basis.
 These genes encode various nicotinic acetylcholine receptors.

 Rolandic epilepsy

 Benign centrotemporal lobe epilepsy of childhood or benign Rolandic epilepsy is an idiopathic localization-related epilepsy that occurs in children between the ages of 3 and 13 years, with peak onset in prepubertal late childhood.
 Apart from their seizure disorder, these patients are otherwise normal.
 This syndrome features simple focal seizures that involve facial muscles and frequently cause drooling.
 Although most episodes are brief, seizures sometimes spread and generalize.
 Seizures are typically nocturnal and confined to sleep.
 The EEG may demonstrate spike discharges that occur over the centrotemporal scalp over the central sulcus of the brain (the Rolandic sulcus) that are predisposed to occur during drowsiness or light sleep.
 Seizures cease near puberty.
 Seizures may require anticonvulsant treatment, but sometimes are infrequent enough to allow physicians to defer treatment.